cvdlab/lar-cc/src/tex/simplexn.tex

 \end{figure}

 \paragraph{Examples 2 and 3}
-The examples show that the implemented \texttt{larExtrude} algorithm is fully multidimensional.
+The examples show that the implemented \texttt{larExtrude1} algorithm is fully multidimensional.
 It may be worth noting the initial definition of the empty \texttt{model}, as a pair having the empty list as vertex set and the list \texttt{[[0]]} as the cell list.
 Such initial value is used to define a predefinite constant \texttt{VOID}.